TROUBLESHOOTING STEPS WHEN ONE LED HEADLIGHT CONVERSION STOPS WORKING.

 STEPS TO IDENTIFY DEFECTIVE COMPONENT

-- Swap the LED Driver from the defective side with the working side.
+1. Swap the LED Driver from the defective side with the working side.
 If the problem follows the driver, then it is likely that the LED driver is defective.
-Contact our warranty department to organise replacement driver.
+Contact our warranty department to organize a replacement driver.

-- If the problem is still on the same side, please now proceed to swap the LED tower with the opposing headlamp.
-If the problem is still on the original side, then the problem is with the vehicles wiring circuit.
+2. If the problem is still on the same side, please now proceed to swap the LED tower with the opposing headlamp.
+If the problem is still on the original side, then the problem is with the vehicle's wiring circuit.
 If the problem has shifted sided, then it is likely that the LED driver is defective.
-Contact our warranty department to organise a replacement tower.
+Contact our warranty department to organize a replacement tower.

-Remove the lamp from the vehicle and test it using a Power Supply 12V.
-Power supply may be a 12v battery, or 12VDC rated power supply.
+Remove the lamp from the vehicle and test it using a 12v Power Supply.
+The power supply may be a 12v battery, or 12VDC rated power supply.
 If the lamp functions properly outside of the vehicle, the problem lies elsewhere and a return would not be covered under warranty.